microsoft/STL/README.md

 `expected_results.txt`.
 A test may be skipped for a number of reasons, which include, but are not limited to:
 * being an incorrect test
 * taking a very long time to run
-* failing or passing for the incorrect reason
+* failing or passing for an incorrect reason

 ### Debugging Individual Tests